janjaap/convert-svg-to-tsx/README.md

 # Convert svg to tsx

-Node script that recursively traverses folders and converts SVG files to .tsx
+Node script that recursively traverses folders and converts SVG files to React components.

 ## Usage